C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 ### Treatments
 The good part of the story is, you can fix all of this.
 It's a long way to go; it won't be easy, but it's indeed very possible to get back on track.

-<sub> Side note: If you're being suicidal, seek help, it helps. --- You know, if you can't keep up living like you do, if you want to die, change your life, make it the one you want to live. --- Trust me it's way easier to live
+<sub> Side note: If you're being suicidal, seek help, it helps. --- You know, if you can't keep up living like you do, change your life, make it the one you want to live. --- It's easier to change it than to kill yourself. ---

 # A neurobiological primer